I always wonder about breaking the liquidity limitation of NervosDAO since I first learned it from the CKB economic paper.

 Then Alice transfers all DCKB tokens to Bob:

 - A forked version of ckb-cli that supports DCKB

 - DCKB Wiki, document and testnet deployment status

-I’ll continue to collect feedbacks before decide to deploy DCKB to the mainnet.
+I’ll continue to collect more feedback before I decide to deploy DCKB to the mainnet.

-I hope that every serious layer2 / Defi project should consider allowing DCKB as their custodian assets.
+I hope that every serious layer2 / Defi project should consider allowing DCKB as an asset.